 We find an example of that moat in New York City in the fashionable enclave called SoHo.
 Fortune magazine describes the brilliant merchandising of Rebecca Minkoff, “Designer Rebecca Minkoff is hyper-focused on the millennial consumer–and that means constantly innovating.
 During last year’s New York Fashion Week, Minkoff live-streamed her show and used drones to get aerial footage of the runway.
 For this year, she is working with a partner to film the show in virtual reality.”

 Suddenly the Rebecca Minkoff www.rebeccaminkoff.com store is a place you want to visit.
 Once inside the experience takes over and the moat gets built.
-From WWD,“More and more we are seeing Millennials want to be in complete control of any and all of their shopping, and that includes payment,” said Uri Minkoff, Chief Executive Officer of Rebecca Minkoff.
+From WWD,“More and more we are seeing Millennials want to be in complete control of any and all of their shopping, and that includes payment because now they use the most innovative video identification procedure,” said Uri Minkoff, Chief Executive Officer of Rebecca Minkoff.
 “Long gone are the days where you needed to depend fully on a sales assistant to request new sizes or to ring you up.
 We needed to continue finding ways to make her feel like she can have multiple experiences.”
 He said he became familiar with QueueHop through a LinkedIn connection.